martinkosch/NonlinearCrystals.jl/docs/src/examples/adding_new_crystal.md

     )
 ```
 The full or contracted tensors can in the end be shown using `BBO.d_XYZ_ref_full` or `BBO.d_XYZ_ref`, respectively.

-4. Miller delta: Compute Miller scaling data for corrections of `d_eff` if the wavelengths during the measurements of the specified tensor components are known.
-For example, if the specified tensor components `d15` and `d22` are known to be measured using the second-harmonic generation of 1064 nm light, calculate the miller delta tensor using:
+4. Miller delta (optional): Compute Miller scaling data for corrections of `d_eff` if the wavelengths during the measurements of the specified tensor components are known.
+For example, if the specified tensor components `d15` and `d22` are known to be measured using the second-harmonic generation with a fundamental wavelength of 1064 nm, calculate the miller delta tensor using:
 ```julia
     miller_delta = calc_miller_delta(
         d_XYZ_full,